Ministry for the Environment (New Zealand)

-The Ministry for the Environment (MfE; Manatū Mō Te Taiao) is the public service department of New Zealand charged with advising the New Zealand Government on policies and issues affecting the environment, in addition to the relevant environmental laws and standards.
-The Environment Act 1986 is the statute that establishes the Ministry.
+The Ministry for the Environment (MfE; Manatū Mō Te Taiao) was the public service department of New Zealand charged with advising the New Zealand Government on policies and issues affecting the environment and resource management.
+It was established under the Environment Act 1986 and disestablished in 2026, with its statutory functions being transferred to the new Ministry for Cities, Environment, Regions and Transport (MCERT).

-Description
+Functions and responsibilities

+Legal mandate

 Functions assigned by Section 31 of the Environment Act 1986 include advising the Minister for the Environment on all aspects of environmental administration, obtaining and disseminating information, and generally providing advice on environmental matters.
 Since 1988, the Ministry of the Environment has coordinated New Zealand's interdepartmental policy response to climate change.